mittko/PojarprotektAPI/README.md

 If you want to connect to an existing embedded database you can use the following string. jdbc:derby:c:\temp\mydatabase

-For example a small Java firm might look like the following.
+For example a small Java client might look like the following.
 This assumes that you have already created a schema called a table users with the columns "name" and "number".